giacomozanatta/jekyll-test-1/_docs/camel/introduction.md

 ---
-title: Introduction
+title: 1.
+Introduction
-category: 2.
-Camel
+category: 4.
+Apache Camel
-order: 3
+order: 1
 ---

+## What is Apache Camel

 [Apache Camel](https://camel.apache.org/) is an Open Source integration framework that empowers you to quickly and easily integrate various systems consuming or producing data.